Bartholomew de Villemore

 The English ambassador in Paris, Nicholas Throckmorton heard in November 1560 that Villemore sought funds to keep a garrison on Inchkeith, even using soldiers from Dunbar Castle because of its strategic importance in the Firth of Forth.
 Villemore continued as comptroller until October 1561, when he returned to France.
 John Wishart of Pitarrow was made comptroller in his place.

-During the challenge to the rule of Mary of Guise posed by the Scottish Reformation, the Earl of Arran challenged Villemore's appointment as Comptroller on 17 March 1560 because he was not Scottish.
+During the challenge to the rule of Mary of Guise posed by the Scottish Reformation, the Lords of the Congregation complained about her French officers of state Villemore, Yves de la Rubarye, and Henri Cleutin in a manifesto of October 1559.
+The Earl of Arran challenged Villemore's appointment as Comptroller on 17 March 1560 because he was not Scottish.
+In 1561, it was proposed that Thomas Graham should be Comptroller, and Villemore his advisor.

-The English diplomat at the court of Mary, Queen of Scots, Thomas Randolph mentioned Villemore in a letter of November 1562.
-Mary had been in Aberdeenshire, campaigning against the Earl of Huntly and returned to Kinneil House, near Linlithgow, where Lord Gordon was held prisoner.
+The English diplomat at the court of Mary, Queen of Scots, Thomas Randolph mentioned Villemore in his letters of November 1562.
+Mary had been in Aberdeenshire, campaigning against the Earl of Huntly and Villemore came to her at Dunnotar Castle.
+She returned south to Kinneil House, near Linlithgow, where Lord Gordon was held prisoner.
 Villemore was at Kinneil.
 Randolph felt that Villemore's reputation was not very high.
 It was said he was a "false flattering varlet", his wife had run away with another man in France, and he returned to Scotland to "follow his old trade of a villainous life".

 Villemore was a master of the queen's household in 1563, and signed her household books.
 He travelled to France with Thomas Maitland, a brother of Mary's secretary William Maitland of Lethington.